 But there are some downsides to this type of programming.
 One of the main issues is that, like most home improvement TV, it tends to mislead the viewer into thinking Interior Design is faster, easier and cheaper than it really is.
-In the course of an hour you can see someone live out their dreams, with eye-popping results, and just enough drama to make it reality TV.
+In the course of an hour you can see someone live out their dreams, with eye-popping results.
+And of course there is just enough drama to make it reality TV.

 Also, the viewer is rarely in any doubt that this will all work out.
-The stress we see played out on our screens is nothing like what we would actually feel if we were in the homeowners’ shoes — making long term decisions, worrying about the results, paying invoices, having disagreements with family members, dealing with unexpected complications (contractor issues, backordered items, delivery problems), and just generally feeling like this endeavor may not succeed.
+The stress we see played out on our screens is nothing like what we would actually feel if we were in the homeowners’ shoes.
+Real life design involves making long term decisions, worrying about the results, paying invoices, having disagreements with family members, dealing with unexpected complications (contractor issues, backordered items, delivery problems), and just generally feeling like this endeavor may not succeed.
 Now that’s stress!
 Deep down we all know that TV is unrealistic, but it draws us in all the same.

-If you can channel the excitement that this type of programming brings, transform it into personal inspiration, and then allow for the process to play out in real time, with all its variables, you will find that the results are well worth the effort.
+If you can channel the excitement that this type of programming brings, you can transform it into personal inspiration.
+This will allow for the process to play out in real time, with all its variables, and you’ll find that the results are well worth the effort.
 Every adventure has challenges and rewards, so enjoy what the challenges can teach you, and then bask in the reward!

 Monday - Friday, 9:30am-5pm

 To access our FREE Resources click the button below!

 Each of our clients receive a custom client portal to house all content and documents for the project.